 We would suggest choosing the audio visit option for your visit, too, which is voiced by Wouter Deprez (a Flemish comedian).
-He not only takes you on a journey through its history but also shares the castle’s story and its exciting battles in funny, passionate ways.
+He takes you on a journey through its history and shares the castle’s story and exciting battles in funny, passionate ways.

 In our opinion, two full days should suffice.
-This is because it is not a touristy destination, and you can easily see plenty of things in a short amount of time.
+This is because it is not a touristy destination, and you can easily see plenty of things quickly.

 You can visit its most beautiful attractions, have fun with the traveling community and kind residents, and relish its local dishes (especially Gentse Waterzooi and Ironed Mastel Pastry).

 If you can only spend just one day, here is a suggested itinerary: